euroargodev/argopy/docs/contributing.rst

 Data fetchers for third-party products
 --------------------------------------

-The goal of **Argopy** is help scientists to access to the Argo dataset by providing high-level APIs for beginners as well as low-level APIs for users gaining expertise with the dataset.
+The goal of **Argopy** is to help scientists to access to the Argo dataset by providing high-level APIs for beginners as well as low-level APIs for users gaining expertise with the dataset.

 The Argo dataset is officially referenced with a DOI, and possibly a DOI for each monthly snapshots.
 These data are officially distributed by GDAC through http, ftp, s3 and erddap servers.
 The GDAC servers are the data sources for Argopy.